Dip-to/Q-Mark/README.md

 # Q-mark
-1.1 About the App
+* About the app :
 Q-Mark is a social media network based on education that allows students to find slides, questions, and other resources on a variety of topics.
-1.2 Motivation

 The goal is to provide students with sufficient benefits from a platform.
 Our main motivation is to make things easier for students by offering everything they need for their studies under one platform.
 It’s less time consuming and offers more options